Blog /

 7. What is Single Sign-On (SSO)?

 Why is it useful?
-SSO reduces login friction by eliminating the need to remember multiple passwords, lowering the risk of password fatigue and credential reuse.
+SSO simplifies the login experience and reduces password fatigue and credential reuse.
 For organizations, it also simplifies IT management by centralizing authentication, making it easier to enforce security policies.

 8. What is Token-Based Authentication?